Corporate Governance Report

 The tasks of the investment risk management within the Actuaries, which is independent of the risk-taking operations, include the identification of the risks contained in the investments, measurement of risk levels and reporting.

 The Board of Directors decides on the principles concerning the use of derivative contracts and the principles for the solvency classification of investments.
-Investment Operations submit proposals and the CEO decides on the risk classification of investments in accordance with the classification criteria laid down by the Board of Directors, and the independent risk-management function will give an opinion on the proposals.
+Investment Operations submits proposals and the CEO decides on the risk classification of investments in accordance with the classification criteria laid down by the Board of Directors, and the independent risk-management function will give an opinion on the proposals.
 The solvency classification of investments is reviewed on a regular basis.
 The Board of Directors receives an independent monitoring report on the use of derivative contracts and their impact on the solvency limit.

 The company has drawn up detailed work descriptions and instructions for financial reporting.
 The reliability of financial reporting is supported by the principle that the company’s business accounting is always periodised and kept up to date at fair value and that the figures contained in it match the investment category ledger systems used as ledgers and the data warehouse used in reporting.

 Exact calculations of the technical provisions are made each year.
 The calculations of the technical provisions during the year are made using pension-insurance register information and insurance technique analyses.
-Insurance risks are analysed using, for example, risk assumption analysis (mortality, disability intensity), financial statements and business result analysis (insurance technique, distribution of responsibility) and, for example, when compiling statistics on contribution losses and disability pension expenditure.
+Insurance risks are analysed using, for example, a risk assumption analysis (mortality, disability intensity), financial statements and business result analyses (insurance technique, distribution of responsibility) and, for example, when compiling statistics on contribution losses and disability pension expenditure.

 Operational risks connected with Varma’s financial reporting are charted on a regular basis.
 The potential impacts and likelihood of identified risks are assessed on a risk-specific basis.